gecko0307/dagon/doc/Post-Processing.md

 The same filter is also responsible for exposure compensation.
 This is a procedure that adapts HDR image to a desirable luminance range, ensuring highlights and shadows are properly exposed.

 * `hdr.exposure` - exposure value for manual compensation.
 Default is `1.0`
-* `hdr.autoexposure` - if enabled, the engine will automatically determine exposure compensation based on average luminance of a scene.
+* `hdr.autoexposure` - if enabled, the engine will automatically adjust exposure based on average luminance of a scene.
 Default is `false`
 * `hdr.keyValue` - target average luminance for autoexposure.
 Higher values give brighter scene.
 Default is `0.5`
 * `hdr.exposureAdaptationSpeed` - rate of exposure change over time. `1.0` corresponds to full exposure adjustment over one second.
 Default is `2.0`.